ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

+### Connections

-Further, we give you now the ability to control the connection name.
-The connection name now is by default inferred from the field, since this will break all existing schemas, you can set a global paging option to keep the default behavior.
+Further, we reworked how the connection name is inferred and allow you to override defaults locally.
+With Hot Chocolate 12, we infer the connection name from the field instead of the element type.
+Since this change will break all existing schemas built with Hot Chocolate so far, we allow you to switch to the old way of inferring the connection name with the paging options.

 ```csharp
 services.AddGraphServerQL()